 There are a surprising number of good NLP libraries around for all of the major languages though:

 Beyond the world of NLP you might consider going straight to a search engine that provides similar text interrogation capabilities along with a database to store your data and APIs to query it.
-Solr and Elastic (formerly ElasticSearch) are pretty well know in this space – but Sphinx and Constellio are worthy entries.
+Solr and Elastic (formerly ElasticSearch) are pretty well known in this space – but Sphinx and Constellio are worthy entries.

 Visualising unstructured text

 Being able to visualise unstructured information is key to making sense of it – be it a word tree of a text blob, a whole web page, or a social media feed – tools like Word Tree, Overview, and even Google Charts will help you turn out some quick visualisations.
-On the academic end of the spectrum the National Science Foundation have made their Jigsaw toolbox available.
+On the academic end of the spectrum the National Science Foundation has made its Jigsaw toolbox available.

 Check out See Text in Whole New Way: Text Visualization Tools from Princeton University for a range of other tools.